 - A connection between the customer VPC and the Magento VPC

 - A connection between the Magento VPC and the customer VPC

 Work with your network administrator or Cloud platform provider for help selecting the PrivateLink connection type, or help with VPC setup and administration.
 Also, see your Cloud platform PrivateLink documentation AWS PrivateLink, Azure Private Link.

 Enabling PrivateLink can take up to 5 business days.
 Providing incomplete, or inaccurate information can delay the process.

-- A Cloud account (AWS or Azure) in the same region as the Magento Commerce Cloud instance
+- A Cloud account (AWS or Azure) in the same region as the Cloud for Adobe Commerce instance

 - A VPC in the customer environment that hosts the services to connect via PrivateLink.
 See the AWS or Azure documentation for help with VPC set up or contact your network administrator.